Loose Staples (07/11/13)

 I have not followed the Valiant re-launch at all, but I’ve heard some overall good things, enough to get me interested in a Quantum and Woody reboot at least.
 Then I saw that Christopher Priest wasn’t involved and that interest definitely waned.
 Still, I was committed to give it a chance, and I’m glad I did.
 It was nice to see it was an out-and-out reboot; it’s been over a decade since the characters were featured in a book, so their history is hazy at best.
 The goat on the cover was a nice nod too, and I just assume it’ll come into play eventually.
 The comedy is there, and works pretty well for the most part, which is the book’s biggest selling point.
 I’ve enjoyed some of writer James Asmus’ Marvel work, and this might even be a bit stronger than that.
 I’m completely unfamiliar with artist Tom Fowler, but he brings the goods.
 The one thing you need for a comedy book in the world of comics is clean and clear panel work, and it’s in there.
 Unfortunately the issue is a lot of build-up with no payoff, so this might be one to just buy in a collected format.
 Still, some really irreverent stuff.
 I like it.

 The idea of someone stealing a ghost is pretty intriguing.
 When you make it a team of people, it lands on my list of books to check out.
 I wish I could say I enjoyed it more than I did, or even explain why it didn’t grab me.
 The art is fine, the story is interesting, and the characters are all archetypically cool.
-I was discussing it with Shane (of Geek Rex Fame) and I think he may have pinpointed where it lost me.
+I was discussing it with another reader and I think he may have pinpointed where it lost me.
 It’s a very fast paced first issue, so rather than getting caught up in the characters I was just flipping to catch the story beats.
 Yes, yes, the irony of complaining about how one comic moves slowly and then complaining about how another moves too fast.
 It’s a geek thing.
 I may give it one more issue to try and hook me, but I’d say that if my brief description sounds at all interesting to you, check it out.

 Justice League #22